BEFORE YOU GO

 DO I NEED SPECIAL INSURANCE FOR WALKING HOLIDAYS?

 Please check with your insurer if in doubt.
-Our travel insurance covers you for group walks up to an altitude of 3000m (approx 9850ft).
+We have arranged cover with Travel & General Insurance Services Limited.
+Travel insurance arranged with Travel & General covers you for group walks up to an altitude of 3000m (approx 9850ft).
 The highest altitude reached on any of our group walks is 2550m (8415ft).
-If you decide to walk separately from our group, or if you have not taken out our insurance please ensure your cover is valid, particularly if you are going above 2000m/6560ft.
+If you decide to walk separately from our group, or if you have not taken out Travel & General insurance please ensure your cover is valid, particularly if you are going above 2000m/6560ft.

 DO I NEED A PACKED LUNCH FOR WALKS?